 The Manikato Stakes is a 1200 metre weight-for-age race held by the Moonee Valley Racing Club.
-It is run at Moonee Valley in September or October and is part of the Breeder’s Cup Challenge.
+It is run at Moonee Valley in October on the Friday night before the Cox Plate.
+In 2009 it was part of the Breeder’s Cup Challenge.

 The Manikato Stakes was first run in 1968 as the Freeway Stakes over 6 furlongs (about 1200 metres) and was won by Winfreux.
 In 1979 it became a Group 2 race and in 1984 the name was changed to the Manikato Stakes.
 It became a Group 1 race in 1989 and is one of the most important races on the Moonee Valley racing calendar.
 In recent years it has been run as a night meeting, and in 2012 was moved from late September to the eve of the Cox Plate.

 In 2009 the Manikato Stakes became a qualifying race for the American Breeders Cup meeting in November.
-This means the winner earns an automatic start in the US$1 million Breeders Cup Sprint at Santa Anita racecourse in California, giving trainers and owners a chance to match their horses against international competition.
+This meant the winner got an automatic start in the US$1 million Breeders Cup Sprint at Santa Anita racecourse in California, giving trainers and owners a chance to match their horses against international competition.

 A full field of fourteen quality sprinters will line up for the $1,000,000 Ladbrokes Manikato Stakes.
 Four of them had their last start in the G2 Schillaci Stakes, two in the G1 Moir Stakes and two in The Everest.
 The early favourite is Sunlight who is the only three-year-old in the field and has 7 wins and 3 places from her 10 starts.
 She has won two Group 3 races at her last 2 starts and has a huge drop in weight.
 Second favourite is Kementari who followed 2nd in the Memsie Stakes with 4th in the Makybe Diva stakes and can improve on that.
 Third favourite is Houtzen who ran 5th in the Moir Stakes after being held up until the last 50m.